cj1128/sicp-review/README.md

 #### Exercise 1.15

-We need to get sine's argument down to 0.1 by dividing 12.15 bu 121.5 or greater number.
+We need to get sine's argument down to 0.1 by dividing 12.15 by 121.5 or greater number.
 Every time `p` is applied, argument gets divided by 3.
 How many times we need to divide 12.15 by 3 to get down to 0.1?
 We need to find out the x from x^3 = 121.5

 ```scheme
 ; x^3 = 121.5